-Alcoholic beverages are NOT permitted on Board property.
 If rental groups wish to sell or serve food or non-alcoholic beverages they must request permission during the application process and comply with Ministry of Health and Fire Safety Regulations.
 It is the rental groups responsibility to determine if a Vendor Permit is required.
-Rental groups may NOT bring cooking equipment into schools or use any school cafeteria supplies or equipment.
+Rental groups may not bring cooking equipment into schools or use any school cafeteria supplies or equipment.

 Health & Safety

-- School facilities shall not be used in any manner contrary to the Ministry of Education, Lambton Kent District School Board or St. Clair Catholic District School Board’s Rules and Regulations.
+- School facilities shall not be used in any manner contrary to the Ministry of Education, Lambton Kent and St. Clair Catholic District School Boards Rules & Regulations.

-- Smoking, alcoholic beverages, games of chance, illegal activities, activities involving the discharge of weapons, use of fireworks, dry ice, fog/smoke machines or pyrotechnical devices are strictly prohibited on Board property.
+- Games of chance, illegal activities, activities involving the discharge of weapons, use of fireworks, dry ice, fog/smoke machines or pyrotechnical devices are not permitted on Board property.

-- Schools are not available to private groups for personal activities, such as dances, receptions, birthday parties, Christmas parties, funerals, memorial services, weddings, baby showers or other privately sponsored activities.
+- Schools are not available for personal activities, such as dances, receptions, birthday parties, Christmas parties, funerals, memorial services, weddings, baby showers or other privately sponsored activities.

-- Schools may not be rented for any activities that may cause damage to board facilities such as, but not limited to: the use of gyms for lacrosse, cricket, roller skating, roller derby, baseball, football, tennis, golf, dodge ball, floor/ball hockey.
+- Schools may not be rented for activities that may damage facilities such as, but not limited to; gym use for lacrosse, cricket, roller skating, roller derby, baseball, football, tennis, golf, dodge ball, floor/ball hockey.